About Wye College

 In 1890, the buildings were bought by Kent and Surrey county councils to establish the South Eastern Agricultural College.
 For over a hundred years the college, which became part of the University of London and latterly Imperial College, developed a worldwide reputation in the fields of agriculture, horticulture and the environment.
 Students came to study at Wye College from across the globe and the influence of the ground breaking teaching and research, are still in evidence all over the world.

-In 2009 the college sadly closed and the buildings remain empty.
-Shortly work will commence to convert the Medieval and Edwardian buildings into residential accommodation ensuring their long term care and protection.
+In 2009 the college sadly closed and the buildings remained empty for over ten years.
+Work has now started to convert the Medieval and Edwardian buildings into residential accommodation ensuring their long term care and protection.
 As part of the development the Heritage Centre will move from the Latin School to a permanent location within the college complex, complete with dedicated research, archive and exhibition areas.